Rated Excellent On TrustPilot

 During the manufacture or installation processes, suction cups are sometimes used to move the glass.
 What causes them is this:

 If you examine the glass surface under a microscope, you will see the glass surface has peaks and valleys in it.
 Very small, minute particles on the suction cup may be deposited on the glass surface and settle into these valleys.
 The particles are typically not visible, but change the surface composition of the glass surface enough that it affects how water droplets adhere to the glass surface.
 This explains why suction cup marks are more visible on wet glass than on dry glass.
 Over time, with normal exposure to the elements, the suction cup marks will diminish or disappear.
 In the meantime, they can sometimes be minimized or removed with the use of a glass polishing agent, such as CRL’s cerium oxide mixed with water or ceramic hob cleaner.
+(Important Exception: You should not use any cleaning agent or polish on self cleaning glass)

 It is my professional opinion that the glass is not defective and is functioning properly.
 The suction cup marks were caused by suction cups being used to properly manufacture the glass.
 As mentioned above, cleaning the glass may minimize or eliminate the issue.
 Carey Glass International is willing to supply the CRL Cerium oxide product in an effort to resolve the issue.